-Macro Edit Mode is an advanced option that allows you to create macro mappings for each effect and to save any effects edits made in Ultra or Super Knob Mode.
-Open Macro Edit Mode by clicking the Macro Edit Button while Show Parameters is open.
-Once opened, more controls appear which allow you to create and change parameter mappings.
+Macro Edit Mode is an advanced option to create macro mappings for each effect and to save effects edits made in Ultra or Super Knob Mode.
+Open Macro Edit Mode by clicking the Macro Fdit Button while Show Parameters is open.
+Once open, more controls appear to create and change parameter mappings.
 To map a parameter to the Ultra or Super Knob:

-- Unlink the parameter that you want to map to the knob.
+- 1. Unlink the parameter that you want to map to the knob.
 The Macro Min and Max buttons for this parameter are now displayed. - 2.
 Move the Ultra or Super Knob to the position that you want the parameter to start mapping from. - 3.
 Move the Parameter Knob to the position that you want the to be the lowest value of the parameter. - 4.
 Press the Macro Min button to set the minimum position. - 5.
-Move the Ultra or Super Knob to the position that you want the parameter to end being controlled from.

-- 6. Move the Parameter Knob to the position that you want the to be the highest value of the parameter. - +

-- 7. Press the Macro Max button to set the maximum. - 8.
-Link the parameter to the Ultra or Super Knob by pressing the Link button.
+Move the Ultra or Super Knob to the position that you want the parameter to end being controlled from. - 6.
+Move the Parameter Knob to the position that you want the to be the highest value of the parameter. - 7.
+Press the Macro Max button to set the maximum. - 8.
+Link the parameter to the Ultra or Super Knob by pressing the Link icon.

-Now when you adjust the Ultra or Super Knob you will see the parameter knob move within the range that you just specified.
-Any parameters not customized but linked to the Super or Ultra Knob will behave as normal.
+Now when you adjust the Ultra or Super Knob, the parameter knob will move within the range you just specified.
+Any parameters not customized but linked to the Super or Ultra Knob behave normally.